 Consider your ideal locations for tasks and projects when planning your days and creating your routines.
-For those of you sitting at a kitchen table, that’s okay, but if your family comes home you may need to change the types of tasks you’re working on to ones that require less focus like checking your email.
+If you sit at a kitchen table, that’s okay, but if your family comes home you may need to change the types of tasks you’re working on to ones that require less focus like checking your email.

-Also consider your workspace.
-Do your desk and chair promote good posture so you’re not in pain come lunch time?
-Does your office provide ample natural light that improves your mood?
+Also, consider your workspace.
+Do your desk and chair promote good posture so your back is not in pain come lunch time?
+Does your office provide ample, natural light that improves your mood?
 Are your frequently used files and supplies within an arm’s reach?
 Is your workspace messy or clean?
 Many creatives claim a messy desk inspires their ideas while many others would not be able to function with the distraction of paper clutter in front of them.
 Make your work environment conducive to however you determine you work best.

 Your Time Blocks